 Our dive masters Will and Jess taught us about the species of fish in the area and about the importance of thorough dive briefings.

 Before starting a dive, they always told us what to expect from the dive site, such as depth, current, and fish that were usually seen in the area.

 They repeated the most important dive signals and the safety procedure in case one of us got lost or separated from our buddy.

 Will and Jess also taught us about our gear.
-As I mentioned in my post about getting my PADI in El Nido, I had not learned to set up my own equipment completely on my own.
-Which is why I was very grateful they taught us how to assemble our gear and how to systematically do our buddy checks.
+As I mentioned in my El Nido diving post, I had not learned to set up my own equipment completely on my own.
+This is why I was very grateful they taught us how to assemble our gear and how to systematically do our buddy checks.